Is a business idea churning in your mind? If so, you will need a business plan to put your thoughts on paper.

 Types of equipment to create your products could include photocopiers, computers, etc.

 The impact of the business relationships with vendors and suppliers

 The number of hours your office will be open

 The communication system through which your audience can connect with you should they have any query

 The options of payment methods that your customers will have.

-This is the section where several startup business owners get confused and sometimes even get intimidated.
+This is where several startup business owners get confused and sometimes even intimidated.

-A solid financial plan is required if you seek investment by ‘outside’ investors or getting a bank loan.
+A solid financial plan is required if you seek investment from 'outside' investors or get a bank loan.
 It also helps you to achieve business goals and bring in success.

 The revenue model - that will tell the different revenue areas

 The financial reports like balance sheets, profit and loss, operating expenses, etc